-We have a series of commercial relationships and agreements with TRATON AG and certain of its subsidiaries and affiliates ("TRATON Group") for royalties related to use of certain engine technology, contract manufacturing operations performed by us, the sale of engines, the sale and purchase of parts, and a procurement joint venture.
-We have also entered into development agreements with TRATON Group involving certain engine and transmission projects.
+We have a series of commercial relationships and agreements with TRATON SE and certain of its subsidiaries and affiliates ("TRATON Group") for royalties related to use of certain engine technology, contract manufacturing operations performed by us, the sale of engines, the sale and purchase of parts, and a procurement joint venture.
+We also have development agreements with TRATON Group involving certain engine and transmission projects.
 This development work is being expensed as incurred.
-For the three months ended January 31, 2019 and 2018, revenue recognized was approximately \$29 million and \$40 million, respectively.
-For the three months ended January 31, 2019 and 2018, expenses incurred were \$13 million and \$11 million, respectively, included primarily in Engineering and product development costs on our Consolidated Statements of Operations.
-Our receivable from TRATON Group was \$16 million and \$10 million as of January 31, 2019 and October 31, 2018, respectively.
-Our payable to TRATON Group was \$37 million and \$25 million as of January 31, 2019 and October 31, 2018, respectively.
+For the three and nine months ended July 31, 2019, revenue recognized was approximately \$42 million and \$113 million, respectively, compared to \$33 million and \$114 million in the comparable prior year periods.
+For the three and nine months ended July 31, 2019, expenses incurred were \$11 million and \$29 million, respectively, compared to \$2 million and \$21 million in the comparable prior year periods, included primarily in Engineering and product development costs on our Consolidated Statements of Operations.
+Our receivable from TRATON Group was \$16 million and \$10 million as of July 31, 2019 and October 31, 2018, respectively.
+Our payable to TRATON Group was \$48 million and \$25 million as of July 31, 2019 and October 31, 2018, respectively.